Wolf3s/xbmc4xbox-python/python/Doc/library/os.rst

    Availability: Unix.

-   .. versionadded:: 2.3

 .. function:: link(source, link_name)

    Create a hard link pointing to *source* named *link_name*.

-   Availability: Unix.
+   Availability: Unix, Windows.

+   .. versionchanged:: 3.2
+      Added Windows support.

-.. function:: listdir(path)
+.. function:: listdir(path='.')

-   Return a list containing the names of the entries in the directory given by *path*.
+   Return a list containing the names of the entries in the directory given by *path* (default: ``'.'``).
 The list is in arbitrary order.
 It does not include the special entries ``'.'`` and ``'..'`` even if they are present in the directory.

+   This function can be called with a bytes or string argument, and returns filenames of the same datatype.

    Availability: Unix, Windows.

-   .. versionchanged:: 2.3
+   .. versionchanged:: 3.2
-      On Windows NT/2k/XP and Unix, if *path* is a Unicode object, the result will be a list of Unicode objects.
-Undecodable filenames will still be returned as string objects.
+      The *path* parameter became optional.

 .. function:: lstat(path)